Jeytas/RuXt/README.md

 ### GUI (0.0.1)
 I have started working on a GUI that is neither good-looking nor very functional at the moment.
 However, you can try it out and I also added a screenshot of the program
 <img src="https://picload.org/image/drgcpoli/2017-10-26-162453_602x401_scro.png"></img>

-If you want to use the GUI, you will need to install Shoes.
-I am using Shoes4, so please refer to the installation guides for that.
-Older Shoes versions might also work, but I haven't tested that myself.
+#### Prerequisites
+The GUI has been programmed using the Ruby Gem Shoes 4 which can be downloaded from Github.
+The program might potentially work using older versions of Shoes, however I haven't tested that myself and cannot guarantee that it will work using an older version.

 ### TODO
 (For a complete to-do list please refer to the TODO.org file as I update it frequently and I won't have to edit the README everytime I add something)